ROAD TO SITEI

 Government representatives, IOC leaders, and CSO professionals

-Opportunities to exhibit your product and services to thousands of rich audiences at the SITEI conference are available.
+Opportunities to exhibit your product and services to thousands of rich audience at the SITEI conference are available

 Resource extraction continues to fund the growth of many economies in the world today, including Nigeria.
 Unfortunately, the extractive industries have been bogged down with issues of human rights violations, violence, financial misappropriation and mismanagement and a host of other issues, such that it has been difficult to translate the financial growth with any sort of development.